HoduRe/NotThatGameEngine/README.md

 # NotThatGameEngine
-An engine for CITM's Engine project which focuses on skeletical animation
+An engine for CITM's Engine project, which focuses on providing a functional system to manage skeletical animations.
+The specificity comes from the need of using such results for the Project III subject.

 ## Creators:
 - [Me (Hodu)](https://github.com/ferba93)<br/>